 Although other countries also have their own rating schemes such as the NFRC (National Fenestration Rating Council) of the United States, WERS is only used within Australia.
 This is important since this scheme rates windows to be compatible with our unique and diverse climate and they can be used anywhere on the continent.

 This rating scheme allows for windows to be rated for energy efficiency, safety, heating and cooling and measures the impact they have on the whole house.
-This means that based on the a window’s rating, it can help lower heating and cooling costs and provide added security from the elements and outside world.
+This means that based on the window’s rating, it can help lower heating and cooling costs and provide added security from the elements and the outside world.

 Why Use WERS rated windows?